10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. The solution to the problem

-1. A persona of a user who's problem this app will solve
+1. A persona representing the user that would use this app

 1. Name of the app